Alan Melnick, MD, MPH, CPH

 Currently, he is a member of the National Board of Public Health Examiners, and Chair of the NACCHO Workforce and Leadership Development Committee.
 Within Washington, he is a Board Member of the Washington State Association of Local Public Health Officials (WSALPHO) and Chair of the WSALPHO Health Officers Committee.
 In addition, he is a Trustee for the Washington State Medical Association.
 Locally, Dr. Melnick is a member of the Board and Executive Committee of the Free Clinic of Southwest Washington and Board Member for the SW Washington Regional Health Alliance.

 Dr. Melnick is a 1993-94 Scholar in the National Public Health Leadership Institute and past Chair of its alumni association, the Public Health Leadership Society (PHLS).
 As a member of the PHLS Ethics Work group, he has participated in the development and dissemination of the Public Health Code of Ethics.
 His research interests and publications include community-based participatory research, family planning, chemical dependency and geographic information system applications in public health.
 In 2002, he published "Introduction to Geographic Information Systems in Public Health" (Jones and Bartlett publishers) and in 2008 he published "Biological, Chemical and Radiological Terrorism: Emergency Preparedness and Response for the Primary Care Physician" (Springer Publishers).
-His latest book, written in collaboration with three other authors, Essentials of Public Health Ethics (Jones and Bartlett publishers) is being published this fall.
+His latest book, written in collaboration with three other authors, Essentials of Public Health Ethics (Jones and Bartlett publishers)

 Dr. Melnick maintains a faculty appointment as an Adjunct Associate Professor in the Department of Family Medicine and the Department of Public Health and Preventive Medicine at OHSU.
 He is Board Certified in Family Medicine and Public Health and General Preventive Medicine.